 Please note that this post may contain disturbing images and stories.
 I’d like to mention that I felt very conflicted about taking these photos.
 Often times I took a photo while tears welled up in my eyes.
-I’m even having trouble hitting publish on this post.
-That being said, the people of Cambodia have chosen to display these images and remains so that people can learn their history, and so that history never repeats itself.
-It’s with that that I’ve decided to post the photos I took.
+The people of Cambodia have chosen to display these images and remains so that people can learn their history, and so that history never repeats itself.
+It’s with that that I’ve decided to post the photos I took during the Phnom Penh killing fields tour.
 Hearing stories is one thing, but being faced with the images allows you to feel the weight and gravity of Cambodia’s dark past.
-I hope you’ll read this with the understanding that I had the utmost respect for these remains.

 A large portion of the exhibit features photos of the people held at the prison.
 Some look calm while others have a look of absolute terror.
 Some are just children who look confused, not knowing what awaits them.
 A few images pulled me in, and I couldn’t stop staring at their hauntingly beautiful faces that pleaded for help.
-It felt as if they were still there asking me for help through the lens of another time.
+It felt as if they were still there begging me to save them through the lens of another time.
 I wished I could reach into the photo and tell them it would be ok.
 It was hard to imagine that each person in the hundreds of thousands of photos had been tortured and ultimately killed.
-Out of the 14,000 people who passed through S21, only seven survived.
+Out of the 14,000 people who passed through S21 prison, only seven survived.

 After the museum we went to the Killing Fields.
-This is one of those places that you can walk through and not even know anything ever happened there.
+This is one of those places that you can walk through and not even know anything ever happened.
 The property is beautiful with flowers blooming and a serene pond.
-If you stop and look, you’ll see bones emerging from the ground and scraps of fabric tangled in the roots of trees.
+But, if you stop and look, you’ll see bones emerging from the ground and scraps of fabric tangled in the roots of trees.
 Most of the bodies were excavated in 1980 but still the bones keep rising to the surface as if those who suffered here will never rest.

 Last, but not least, is the stupa which acts as a memorial holding the remains of those who were murdered on the premise.
 The building is beautiful and the bones are stacked meticulously.
 Each one placed with care.
 It’s hard to imagine that each skull represents a person.
 A life.
 A flame that once shown brightly and is now extinguished.

 If you’re not able to visit Cambodia, I’d recommend reading First They Killed My Father by Loung Ung, which is a first hand account of life in Cambodia under Pol Pots rule.
-If you are able to visit Cambodia, visiting both of these places is a must.
-It’s a chilling experience, but it’s something everyone should experience if they are traveling through the country.
+If you are able to visit Cambodia, going on a Phnom Penh killing fields tour is a must.
+It’s a chilling experience, but it’s something everyone should see if they are traveling through the country.